e2b-dev/llm-code-interpreter/DEV.md

+# Dev

-expose api and plugin info through api work on plugin info and on small openapi definition deploy on normal url add handling of binary files (right now the read/write is handling utf-8 data) add prettier finish readme - setup finish GCP deployment add vale review tsconfig
+- Expose OpenAPI spec and plugin manifest through API
+- Work on plugin manifest and OpenAPI spec de
+- Deploy on normal url (GCP load balancer + cloudflare)
+- Add handling of binary files (right now the read/write is handling utf-8 data) - https://tsoa-community.github.io/docs/file-upload.html
+- Add prettier
+- Finish readme - installation and usage info
+- Finish GCP deployment setup
+- Add vale
+- Review tsconfig

-insight - we can change the api for the plugin whenever so we don't need to think about backward compatibility too much -> it is understood everytime again
+> we can change the API for the plugins whenever we want - we don't need to think about backward compatibility that much because the API is understood again everytime the plugin is used.